 One of the difficulties with resisting taxes is getting the opportunity to do so.
 Most people receive their income in the form of wages that are subject to withholding before an employee even sees the paycheck.
 Listed below are some ways to minimize the problems posed by withholding.

 1) W-4 resistance.
 Each employee must fill out a W-4 form with her or his employer.
 The W-4 form determines the amount of money to be withheld from each paycheck.
-The more allowances (you, dependents, anticipated itemized deductions, etc.) claimed, the less withheld.
-In the past, all that could be claimed on a W-4 form was yourself and dependents, making those who inflated the form more easily subject to fraud charges.
+The more deductions (you, dependents, anticipated itemized deductions, etc.) claimed, the less withheld.
+You can change your W-4 form anytime, and your employer should not question your calculations.
+See this flyer for a simple formula, IRS regulations, and risks.

 2) Self-employment.
+You have more control over your tax payments as a self-employed worker because there is no withholding.
 It is entirely the individual’s responsibility to file quarterly estimated tax payments, as well as the 1040 itself.
+Read “Self-Employment: An Effective Path to Tax Refusal”

 3) Special jobs.
 Certain jobs, such as domestic service, day labor, ministers, agricultural workers, among others are exempted from the withholding system.